Stumblinbear/agui/docs/src/usage/state.md

 ## Globals

-Global acts much the same way as state, but it exists once in your application and is shared amongst all widgets, no matter how deep they are in your tree.
+A global acts much the same way as state, but it exists once in your application and is shared amongst all widgets, no matter how deep they are in your tree.

 ```rust,noplaypen
 # #[functional_widget]